“now booking shasta lake brown trout fishing trips”

 shasta lake sport fishing report:

 03/17- Shasta Lake trout fishing is currently in its spring pattern and we’re now going down to 30’ to find our bites.
-The lake is full of big rainbows and browns as usual.
-Browns are making their way up and down Shasta Lake tributaries to spawn and then recover in the upper arms like the Sacramento and McCloud River arms, but with colder water this year, the main body is fishing pretty good right now as well and the trout are showing signs of bait in their bellies.
+The lake is full of big brown and rainbow trout as usual.
+The trout are back in the arms of the lake and most can be found in the Sacramento and McCloud River arms, but with colder water this year, the main body is fishing pretty good right now as well and the trout are showing signs of bait in their bellies.
 Some days trout fishing is better than others of course, but more days fall into the good category than not.
 We just have to keep lines in the water!!
 Most trout are now being caught near the surface down to 20’ now that the water temps are in the high 40’s.
 The trout are usually 2-4 pound specimens right now but there is always a good chance for a brown trout like this one we caught on 3/13.

 ** We will pick you up and drop you off at your dockside resort or at your shasta lake house boat rental when you fish with us**